jgmalcolm/jgmalcolm.github.io/_posts/2015-05-03-how-to-be-a-good-sub-intern.md

 ---
-title: "Being a good sub-intern"
+title: "How to be a good sub-intern"
+description: "Be prepared, helpful, and confident in your clinical rotations."
 tag: [doctoring,medicine]
 layout: post
 ---